Learn to Bike at Any Age

 Many people discover the fun of getting around by bike for the first time as adults.
 You can teach yourself!
 Follow Bicycling Magazine’s primer.

 Consider an e-bike.
 Modern e-bikes are marvels of engineering, providing the feeling of a regular bike while flattening the hills and providing a boost that you can adjust from subtle to powerful.
 You’ll still pedal, but you won’t have to pedal as hard.
-Learn why an e-bike might be for you.
+E-bikes are generally pricier than traditional bikes, but CalBike is working on a bill that will allocate $10 million for e-bike stimulus grants.
+Sign the petition to help us get more Californians on e-bikes!

 Bike theft is a problem in most communities, but with good locks and the knowledge these partners offer, you can increase the chances of keeping your bike.